 Mary D. Hill, Ph.D.

 Dr. Hill received her Master’s Degree in Community Counseling from the University of Maryland at College Park and her Ph.D. in Clinical Psychology, with a minor in Neuropsychology, from Howard University.
-She completed her Internship at Spring Grove Hospital, treating chronically mentally ill adults, completing neuropsychological evaluations and treating children and adolescents at an outpatient center.
+She completed her Internship at Spring Grove Hospital, treating chronically mentally ill adults, completing neuropsychological evaluations and treating children and adolescents at an Outpatient Mental Health Center.
 A former high school Biology teacher, Dr. Hill also taught graduate courses in Counseling at Trinity University in Washington, D.C.
-Dr. Hill divides her time between serving the Bel Air community and an outpatient Clinic in Columbia.
-Her areas of expertise include clients with chronic mental illness, mood disorders, anxiety, ADHD, OCD, teen-parent developmental issues, Asperger’s Disorder, Prader-Willi Syndrome, dissociative disorders, PTSD and helping people grow and adjust to life’s transitions.
+Dr. Hill divides her time between serving the Bel Air community and her private practice in Ellicott City.
+Her areas of expertise include clients with chronic mental illness, mood disorders, anxiety, ADHD, OCD, teen-parent developmental issues, Asperger’s Disorder, dissociative disorders, PTSD and helping people grow and adjust to life’s transitions.
 She is the Member of the American Psychological Association, a Fellow of the Maryland Psychological Association and a Member of the Baltimore Society of Psychoanalytic Studies.